A woman walking alone through a calm city street, moving slowly and with intention

 ☺️ She is attentive.

-After 50, becoming a flâneuse has nothing to do with Parisian streets (though I adore them).
+After 50, becoming a flâneuse has nothing to do with Parisian streets.
+I live in the city of Chicago (though that can be lovely).
 It has everything to do with how a woman moves through her own days.

 Especially when her life is full.